NETWAYS/foreman-training/usermanagement/05_notification.md

 ****

-Foreman provides a new notification feature to notify about your own actions since 1.15 which is already used by Foreman and many plugins.
+Since 1.15 Foreman provides a new notification feature to notify about your own actions which is already used by Foreman and many plugins.
 This allows to keep track of actions run independently.

 Furthermore it integrates the Foreman RSS feed to keep the user updated, but also to provide some numbers to the Foreman Project.